Julie Anne San Jose: 2012–15: multimedia artist

 In June 2014, San Jose released her second solo studio album entitled Deeper via iTunes worldwide and spinnr.ph.
 Her second album received a "Triple Platinum" award from PARI in January 2016.
 In December 2014, following the release of her second album, San Jose had her second major concert, Julie Anne San Jose: Hologram, at the Mall of Asia Arena.
 Guests include Sam Concepcion, Christian Bautista, Abra, Jonalyn Viray, and Frencheska Farr.

 In 2014, San Jose was part of the Metro Manila Film Festival film entry Kubot: The Aswang Chronicles 2, where she played the role of Stacey.
 She starred alongside Dingdong Dantes, Isabelle Daza, Lotlot De Leon, Abra and many other artists.

 In 2015, San Jose released her digital single "Tidal Wave," which was arranged by Sidney Brown, better known as Omen, an American music producer from Harlem.
 San Jose filmed three music videos in New York City and California with Los Angeles-based company VIM Entertainment.
 In October 2015, Julie Anne San Jose, was chosen alongside Christian Bautista to represent the Philippines in the One-Asia Seoul Mega Concert in South Korea.
 The lineup included famous K-pop idols CNBLUE, Ailee, Got7 as well as other artists throughout Asia.

 In April 2015, San Jose replaced Isabel Oli in GMA News TV's Day Off.
 She was joined by co-hosts Dasuri Choi and Boobay.
 San Jose was part of the afternoon soap Buena Familia alongside Kylie Padilla, Julian Trono, and Jake Vargas, who is her current on-screen partner.
-In August 2015, she became a part of the newest Sunday variety show Sunday PINASaya.
+In August 2015, she became a part of the Sunday variety show Sunday PinaSaya.

-In December 2015, Julie Anne San Jose received her Star in the prestigious Eastwood City Walk of Fame in Quezon City.
-She also won two major awards in the recently-concluded 28th Awit Awards at the Music Museum.
+In December 2015, San Jose received a star on the Philippines Walk of Fame.
+She also won two major awards in the recently concluded 28th Awit Awards at the Music Museum.

-2016–18: A Decade in the Industry
+2016–18: a decade in the industry

-In May 2016, Julie Anne reached two milestones in her life as she graduated from college and celebrated a decade in show business.
-She celebrated her 10th anniversary with a major concert, which was a success.
-Later that year, the Kapuso singer-actress graduated from UST Angelicum College with a Bachelor's Degree in Communication Arts.

-Four days before her graduation, Julie Anne posted her graduation photo.
-In the caption, she recalled how she "juggled work and studies, yet managed to survive."
-San Jose then said, "I definitely have to say that it's all worth it."